 Though the ketogenic diet (KD) has gained a lot of attention recently and may seem like a passing fad, it’s actually been around since the early 1920s.
-The KD is a high-fat, low-carb, moderate-protein diet that puts your body into a state called “ketosis” – this means your body starts burning fat instead of sugar for energy.
+The KD is a high-fat, very-low-carb, moderate-protein diet that puts your body into a state of nutritional “ketosis” – this means your body relies almost exclusively on burning fat, instead of sugar, for energy.

 Historically, the KD has been used to treat patients who had epilepsy.
 It’s also been shown to improve cognitive and motor function and reduce brain inflammation, and research has shown the KD to significantly reduce symptoms of mental disorders such as depression and schizophrenia.

 The paleo diet is one of the oldest on Earth.
-This diet is all about eating natural, unprocessed foods–you’re eating in the most natural form, the way cavemen did.
-Nuts, berries, grains, and meats mainly make up this diet–think of it as any food you could get by hunting or foraging.
+This diet is all about eating real, unprocessed foods in their most natural forms, the way cavemen and our hunter-gatherer ancestors most likely did.
+This ancestral-style diet is made up of unprocessed lean meats, fish, eggs, fresh vegetables and fruits, nuts and seeds, and fresh and dried herbs and spices—basically, any food you could get by hunting or foraging.

-Following a paleo diet cuts out processed, refined foods that are all-too popular in the current Western diet.
-This alone can help manage weight and reduce the risk of chronic disease.
+Following a paleo diet means cutting out processed, refined foods, which are all-too-prevalent in the typical Western-style diet.
+This alone can help work wonders for managing weight and reducing the risk of chronic disease.

-Increase your protein, fiber, fruit, vegetable, healthy fat (omega-3), potassium and vitamin intake.
-Avoid carbohydrates, sodium, and acidic foods.
-Eliminate processed foods, cereal grains, trans fats, legumes, refined vegetable/seed oils, added sugars, soft drinks, juice, sweets, and dairy.
+Simply put, the pillars of the paleo diet plan include increasing protein, fiber, fruit, vegetable, potassium, vitamin, mineral, and antioxidant intake while improving fat intake and lowering carbohydrate intake, glycemic load, and sodium intake.
+Paleo also involves eliminating processed foods, cereal grains, trans fats, legumes, refined vegetable/seed oils, added sugars, soft drinks, juice, sweets, and dairy.

 This means you only eat during a certain period of time, usually lasting around 8 hours or less.
 This may sound unhealthy since many dietitians have recommended eating small meals every 2-3 hours.
 Others, though, believe fasting helps reset your body and boosts your metabolism, aids in weight loss, and improves heart health.